tboulet/MARL-Benchmark-with-OpenSpiel/README.md

 # MARL-Benchmark-with-OpenSpiel
 A research project for MARL and Game Theory algorithms, using the DeepMind framework OpenSpiel.

-The codebase is in Python, in particular we use Pytorch as our deep learning framework, Hydra as our configuration system and WandB for logging metrics.
+The codebase is in Python, in particular we use Pytorch as our deep learning framework, Hydra as our configuration system and WandB and tensorboard for logging metrics.